How to Do a Reference Check for Household Staff

 • Pattern of short tenures: If multiple references confirm that the candidate stayed less than a year in each role, explore whether there is a pattern of conflict or instability.

-Reference Checks vs. Background Screenings: What Is the Difference?
+Reference Check vs. Background Check: What’s the Difference?

 Families often confuse reference checks with background screenings, but these are two distinct steps in the vetting process.